ISSUIUC/RASC-AL22/README.md

 The includes were also moved to this file.
 They are linked together by the Makefile.

 # 2. Rodwell Plotter
+Plotting outputs from the C code:
+* If you have anaconda open up the python notebook in `dataParser/output_parser_c.ipynb`

+Plotting outputs from FORTRAN code:
+* Or in terminal run `python dataParser/table_reader.py` to read the table data and `python dataParser/non_table_reader.py` for non table data

 # 3. Thermal Model